 Jao’s rooms are all reached via a long raised walkway...

-Luxury SuiteBuilt of canvas and thatch, the luxurious suites at Jao Camp are voluminous, tastefully decorated and very well appointed.
+Luxury SuiteBuilt of canvas and thatch, the extensive suites are tastefully decorated and very well appointed.

-Running the length of each suite is an outside deck with a hammock and some chairs to relax in.
-But if the weather is good – and you're feeling a little adventurous – then the camp can organise a sleep out in your own private sala at the end of the deck: a thatched sleeping area which we found made a great spot for an afternoon siesta.
+Running the length of each suite is an outside deck with a hammock and some chairs.
+If the weather is good – and you're feeling a little adventurous –the camp can organise a sleep-out in your own private sala at the end of the deck: a thatched sleeping area which we found made a great spot for an afternoon siesta.

-Inside each of Jao's suite is a sitting area with a comfy sofa and chair, a large wooden table with sherry and glasses, a writing desk, and a minibar/fridge as well as a tea- and coffee-making station.
-There is also an intercom system to call other rooms or the camp office, which can be quite useful.
-Just note that there is no outside line!
-There is also a selection of international adaptors.
+Inside each of Jao's suites is a sitting area with a comfy sofa and chair, a large wooden table with sherry and glasses, a writing desk, and a minibar/fridge as well as a tea- and coffee-making station.
+There is also a selection of international adaptors, and an intercom system to call other suites or the camp office; just note that there is no outside line!

-The twin beds, which can be made into a large double on request, sit under a four-poster mosquito net and face out from the centre of the room, with a view over the floodplains to the front of camp.
-The rooms have wooden doors with mosquito gauze which concertina open to maximise the view.
+The twin beds, which can be made into a large double on request, sit under a four-poster mosquito net and face out over the floodplains to the front of camp.
+To maximise the view, the rooms have wooden doors with mosquito gauze which concertina open.

-The en-suite bathroom is separated from the rest of the room by a wooden partition, which also doubles as a wardrobe.
-The addition of a roll-down reed blind next to this means that the bathroom can effectively be closed off from the room, for additional privacy, if you wish.
+The en-suite bathroom is separated from the rest of the suite by a wooden partition, which doubles as a wardrobe.
+The addition of a roll-down reed blind means that the bathroom can effectively be closed off for additional privacy.

-Behind the freestanding washstand with two basins is an old-fashioned claw-foot bathtub – quite unusual for a Botswana safari camp.
-Jao Camps' suites have both an indoor and an outdoor shower, and one might forgive the lack of water pressure for the fantastic view afforded by the latter.
-We also found a good range of toiletries by 'Moya' when we visited in April 2013.
-There is a separate flushing toilet, which is accessed through a sliding door.
+Behind the freestanding washstand with two basins is an old-fashioned claw-foot bathtub – quite unusual for a Botswanan safari camp.
+A separate flushing toilet is accessed through a sliding door.
+Jao Camp’s suites have both indoor and outdoor showers, and you might forgive the lack of water pressure for the fantastic view afforded by the latter.
+We also found a good range of toiletries by 'Moya' when we visited in 2013.